GitHub PR Gating via Aikido Dashboard

 Step 3.
 Install the Aikido PR Checks app in GitHub.
 Make sure that you select the GitHub organisation that is currently being used in your workspace.
 Choose which repos that Aikido is allowed to access.
 We recommend giving access to all repos so these can easily be managed from within Aikido.

 Step 4.
-Aikido redirects you to the GitHub CI page with an overview of your repos.
+Aikido redirects you to the GitHub CI pagearrow-up-right with an overview of your repos.
 You can start configuring your repos.
 We recommend starting out with 1 repo to make sure everything works well.

 Step 5.
 Select repos in bulk and click Setup PR Scans in the floating bar on the bottom